ovh/docs/pages/web/hosting/diagnostic_fix_500_internal_server_error/guide.en-ca.md

 ## Permissions:
 You must follow a few security rules concerning the permissions you give to your scripts.

-- your website's root folder must be set to 705 (the default permissions set up by OVH).
+- your website's root folder must be set to 705 (the default permissions set up by OVHcloud).
 This is your FTP server / (slash) or . (point) directory, do not change it.
 - other directories must be set to no higher than 755,
 - php/cgi scripts must be set to no higher than 755.